 Completion of the registration process constitutes a contract and obligates the student for full payment.
-The student must secure the appropriate form from the Academic Services Center (ASC) to add, drop or withdraw from a course.
-To withdraw from the University, the student must submit a Petition to Withdraw to the Registrar's Office.
-Students should consult the University calendar, Schedule of Classes, and Academic Services Center for course and semester add, drop, and withdraw dates.
+The student must complete the appropriate process to add, drop or withdraw from a course.
+To withdraw from the University, the student must submit a Petition to Withdraw to the Office of the Registrar.
+Students should consult the University Calendar, Schedule of Classes, and Academic Services for course and semester add, drop, and withdraw dates.